 Which type of providers are included in these training and professional development activities?

-[x] Licensed center-based

-[ ] License exempt center-based
+- License exempt center-based

-[x] Licensed family child care home
+- Licensed family child care home

-[x] License-exempt family child care home
+- License- exempt family child care home

-[x] In-home care (care in the child's own home)
+- In-home care (care in the child's own home)

-ix.
+- ix.
 Supporting the positive development of school-age children (98.53(a)(1)(iii).
-Describe the conten and funding:
+Describe the content and funding:

 The Division of Child Care in collaboration with Kentucky Strengthening Families (KYSF) support and promote the embedding six research-based Protective Factors into services and supports for children and their families.
 Supporting families is a key strategy for promoting positive development of school-age children to during times of stress, and providing skills to deal with those times.

-Which type of providers are included in these training and professional development activities? [x] Licensed center-based

-[ ] License exempt center-based

-[x] Licensed family child care home

-[x] License-exempt family child care home

-[x] In-home care (care in the child's own home)

-x.
-Other.
-Describe: N/A

 Which type of providers are included in these training and professional development activities?

-[ ] Licensed center-based
+- Licensed center-based

-[ ] License exempt center-based
+- License exempt center-based

-[ ] Licensed family child care home
+- Licensed family child care home

-[ ] License-exempt family child care home
+- License- exempt family child care home

-[ ] In-home care (care in the child's own home)
+- In-home care (care in the child's own home)

+- x.
+Other

+Which type of providers are included in these training and professional development activities?

+- Licensed center-based

+- License exempt center-based

+- Licensed family child care home

+- License- exempt family child care home

-[ ] In-nome care (care in the child's own nome)
+- In-home care (care in the child's own home)

 b.
 Check how the state/territory connects child care providers with available federal and state/territory financial aid or other resources to pursue post-secondary education relevant for the early childhood and school-age workforce and then identify which providers are eligible for this activity.
 Check all that apply.

-What content is included under each of these training topics and what type of funds are used for this activity?

-[x] i.
-Coaches, mentors, consultants, or other specialists available to support access to
+9 i.
+Coaches, mentors, consultants, or other specialists available to support access to post-secondary training, including financial aid and academic counseling.

-241 Page

-post- secondary training, including financial aid and academic counseling.

-[ ] Licensed center-based

-[ ] License exempt center-based

-[x] Licensed family child care home

-[x] License-exempt family child care home

-[ ] In-home care (care in the child's own home)

-[x] ii.
-Statewide or territory-wide, coordinated, and easily accessible clearinghouse (i.e., an online calendar, a listing of opportunities) of relevant post-secondary education opportunities
+☑ ii.
+Statewide or territory-wide, coordinated, and easily accessible clearinghouse (i.e., an online calendar, a listing of opportunities) of relevant postsecondary education opportunities.

-[x] iii.
+iii.
 Financial awards such as scholarships, grants, loans, or reimbursement for expenses and/or training, from the state/territory to complete post-secondary education.

-[x] Licensed center-based

-[ ] License exempt center-based

-[x] Licensed family child care home

-[x] License-exempt family child care home

-[ ] In-home care (care in the child's own home)

-[ ] iv.
+iv.
 Other.
-Describe:

-[ ] Licensed center-based

-[ ] License exempt center-based

-[ ] Licensed family child care home

-[ ] License-exempt family child care home

-[ ] In-home care (care in the child's own home)

-6.3.2 Measurable indicators of progress

-Describe the measurable indicators of progress relevant to subsection 6.3 that the state/territory will use to evaluate its progress in improving the quality of child care programs and services within the state/territory and the data on the extent to which the state or territory has met these measures.
+6.3.2 Describe the measurable indicators of progress relevant to subsection 6.3 that the state/territory will use to evaluate its progress in improving the quality of child care programs and services within the state/territory and the data on the extent to which the state or territory has met these measures.